bluescarni/mppp/doc/sphinx/real128.rst

       :exception std\:\:domain_error: if ``this`` represents a non-finite value and ``T`` is :cpp:class:`~mppp::integer` or :cpp:class:`~mppp::rational`.

+   .. cpp:function:: constexpr bool get(long double &rop) const
    .. cpp:function:: template <Real128Interoperable T> constexpr bool get(T &rop) const

       .. note::

-        This member function is marked as ``constexpr`` only if at least C++14 is being used.
+        These member functions are marked as ``constexpr`` only if at least C++14 is being used.

       Conversion member function to interoperable types.

-      This member function, similarly to the conversion operator, will convert ``this`` to a :cpp:concept:`~mppp::Real128Interoperable` type, storing the result of the conversion into *rop*.
+      These member functions, similarly to the conversion operators, will convert ``this`` to a ``long double`` or to a :cpp:concept:`~mppp::Real128Interoperable` type, storing the result of the conversion into *rop*.
-      Differently from the conversion operator, this function does not raise any exception: if the conversion is successful, the function will return ``true``, otherwise the function will return ``false``.
+      Differently from the conversion operators, these functions do not raise any exception: if the conversion is successful, the functions will return ``true``, otherwise the functions will return ``false``.
 If the conversion fails, *rop* will not be altered.
 The conversion can fail only if ``T`` is either :cpp:class:`~mppp::integer` or :cpp:class:`~mppp::rational`, and ``this`` represents a non-finite value.